 Adoption of RTA 91 powers was mandatory for London boroughs but optional for other local authorities.
-Dorset County Council is the local Highway Authority and it adopted these powers with regards to parking enforcement within the district of North Dorset in 2002.
+Dorset County Council is the local Highway Authority and it adopted these powers with regards to on-street parking enforcement within the district of West Dorset in 2002.
+The District Council however decided at that time that it would continue to enforce the parking regulations on its off-street car parks under the 1984 Act.